seenws/gram.en/README.md

 ## Writing grammars

-Grammars live in `.gram` files, a small declarative language for the properties of the target natural language:
+Grammars live in `.gram` files, a small declarative DSL for the properties of the target natural language:

 ```gram
 %feature num  : sg | pl